 Brownie Batter Dip skips having to eat raw flour or eggs to get that desired and addictive batter taste!
-Instead, it uses store-bought brownie mix with the best part being how it resembles a spreadable mousse once it’s chilled!
+Instead, it uses a store-bought brownie mix with the best part being how it resembles a spreadable mousse once it’s chilled!

 How To Serve Easy Brownie Batter Dip

 You get to choose how this light and luscious dessert dip will hit your lips!
 Will it be piled on a pretzel, scooped up with a graham cracker, covering a piece of fruit, maybe layered on a cookie?